 “When I visited the stage set for Practical Magic in Los Angeles, I realized that the set designers had created a complete physical world out of their imagination, just as I had.
 It was as if we were both novelists.”

-BTW, a reader designed a kitchen inspired by the one in Practical Magic.
-You can see it here:
+A reader designed this kitchen (below) inspired by the one in Practical Magic:

 “The house itself has a certain magic to it,” Standefer says.